-Tfirst-SSB is time to first SSB transmission occasion after L1-RSRP measurement when TCI state switching involves QCL-TypeD, where the SSB may not be transmitted subject to CCA;

-Tfirst-SSB is time to first SSB transmission occasion after RRC processing time at the UE for other QCL types, where the SSB may not be transmitted subject to CCA;
+Tfirst-SSB is time to first SSB transmission occasion after RRC processing time at the UE, where the SSB may not be transmitted subject to CCA;

 The SSB shall be the QCL-TypeA or QCL-TypeC to target TCI state;

-L1RRC, unknown≤ L1RRC, unknown,max is the corresponding number of occasions with the signal measured for L1-RSRP not available at the UE;

 L2RRC,unknown≤L2RRC,unknown,max is the corresponding number of SSB occasions not available at the UE;

-L1RRC, unknown,max = 2 for TSSB_L1_RSRP ≤40 ms, L1MAC,unknown,max = 1 for TSSB_L1_RSRP>40 ms;

 L2RRC,unknown,max = 2 for TSSB ≤40 ms, L2MAC,unknown,max = 1 for TSSB>40 ms.

 The requirements for RRC based TCI state switch delay apply when only 1 TCI state is configured in RRC TCI state list.